operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 In order to deploy an example Application Service and expose it with Kong Ingress, Please follow following steps:

 Step 1.
-Deploy the Application "echo" service:
+Deploy the Application "echo" service usinge below command:

 ```execute
 kubectl create -f https://bit.ly/echo-service
 ```

-You will see following output:
+You will see a similar Output as below:

 ```
 service/echo created
 deployment.apps/echo created
 ```

-Check the pod status :
+Please wait till Pod STATUS will be "Running" and then proceed further.

+Check pods status:

 ```execute
 kubectl get pods